LACMIP/emu/docs/_documentation/typecollection.md

 last_modified_at: 2021-03-15
 ---

-This documentation was created for the LACMIP Type Collection Renovation & Digitization project funded by the Institute of Museum & Library Services [(IMLS Award # MA-10-19-0223-19)](https://www.imls.gov/grants/awarded/ma-10-19-0223-19-0).
+The following documentation was created for the LACMIP Type Collection Renovation & Digitization project funded by the Institute of Museum & Library Services [(IMLS Award # MA-10-19-0223-19)](https://www.imls.gov/grants/awarded/ma-10-19-0223-19-0).

 # Introduction